The Bankrate promise

-The internet is a treasure trove for finding new credit cards and comparing them based on their rewards and cardholder perks.
+The internet is a treasure trove for finding the best credit cards and comparing them based on their rewards and cardholder perks.
 By and large, you can usually find a credit card you really want, apply for the card online and receive approval for your new card all on the same day.

 But this isn’t always the case, and you’ll also have to wait a while to actually receive your credit card after you’re approved.
 This guide goes over the average length of time it takes to be approved for a credit card, when yours could arrive in the mail and everything else you should expect.

 How long does it take to get approved for a credit card?

 Getting approved for a credit card can take as little as 60 seconds, once you fill out an online application and hit “submit.”
 However, it may take a few days, or even a few weeks, to receive an email from a card issuer that says whether you’re approved or not.
 Per federal guidelines, credit issuers are required to send you a notice of your approval or denial within 30 days at the absolute latest.

 Speedy credit approvals usually take place when your credit application is completely filled out and your credit score and income are sufficient to qualify without any question.
 On the other hand, card issuers may have to reach out to you for more information or proof of your income or another claim.
 You may receive a letter or an email requesting this additional information, in which case you may still be able to qualify if you can provide the necessary documentation.

 When you apply for a credit card, the card issuer will consider the information you submitted in your application.
 It will take a look at your updated credit report, credit history and credit score, income information and other debt obligations you listed in your application (such as your housing payment or rent).
 It’ll also consider how you’ve handled credit in the past, using factors like your payment history.